HSOC does not run its own abroad programs, but directs students to the many fine programs availabe through Penn Abroad.

 How many courses from study abroad can count toward the HSOC Major?

-- Up to two courses relevant to the topic of the concentration and to HSOC as a liberal arts major can be accepted for credit in the major.
+- Up to two courses relevant to the major may be accepted for credit in the concentration (unless they are IHP courses - see below)

 How do courses from abroad get onto the transcript?